ovniroto/confettis/README.md

 ## Contributors
-All issue reports, feature requests, pull requests and GitHub stars are welcomed and much appreciated.
+All issue reports, feature requests, pull requests and github stars are welcomed and much appreciated.

 ## Thanks
 Special thanks to catdad for creating [canvas-confetti](https://github.com/catdad/canvas-confetti).
 I have created this project as inspiration to obtain a cleaner and legible code in typescript.